 This was Pryo's first multimedia appearance.
 Pyro was a member of the Brotherhood of Evil Mutant terrorist who have planned on destroying the entire human race with a power circuit.
 When the X-Men arrived to their headquarters to retrieve the machine, Pyro appeared to block them but Dazzler told them that she will fight him so that the other X-Men can continue looking for the machine.

 Pyro was identified as an Australian, and was played by Pat Fraley.

-In the X-Men animated series, he was still a member of the Brotherhood of Mutants of whom Mystique saw Pyro as the most experienced member.
+In the animated series, he was still a member of the Brotherhood of Mutant.
+Mystique saw Pyro as the most experienced member.
 He and Avalanche were waiting for Mystique in a bar located on an island, when they came across Rogue.
 They confused her, but when they threatened Rogue she quickly roughed them up.
 He then eavesdropped on Rogue and learned about Doctor Adler who could 'cure' mutant powers for a cost.
 After a quick battle with Cable, he and Avalanche kidnapped the doctor but it transpired that the doctor was really part Mystique.
 However, seeing Pyro and Avalanche with 'Dr. Adler', Rogue fought them both again.

 Pyro also appeared in the animated version of Days of Future Past.
 He and the Brotherhood attacked people outside the Senate while Mystique tried to assassinate Senator Kelly while she was disguised as Gambit.
 He also appeared in A Rogue's Tale where he was shown in a flashback working with Rogue and the other brotherhood members.